gsoules/MkDocs/digital-archive/docs/developer/site-maintenance.md

 ## Omeka updates

+The Omeka core files are updated by the Omeka team a few times each year.

+*Instructions to be added here for applying Omeka updates*

 ## Plugin and Theme updates

 To update the `plugins` and `themes` folders on all Digital Archive sites: